All Episodes

 You got an Austin guy pleading guilty to violent sexual assault.

-It's a light sentence uh through deferred adjudication.
+It's a light sentence through deferred adjudication.

-Guy that had prior convictions, pled guilty to brutally raping, assaulting his ex-girlfriend in 2020, placed on deferred adjudication, sentenced to five years probation?
+Guy that had prior convictions, pled guilty to brutally raping, assaulting his ex-girlfriend in 2020, placed on deferred adjudication, sentenced to five years probation.

 Are you kidding me?

-This guy that was attacked in this bodega store, this this guy is a rap sheet a mile long.
+This guy that was attacked in this bodega store, this guy is a rap sheet a mile long.

-He goes around the counter, he pushes this guy to the ground.
+He pushes this guy to the ground.

 The guy's, you know, begging and pleading.

-I don't want any trouble, I don't want any trouble, I don't want any trouble.
+I don't want any trouble.

 And look what happens to him.

-Yeah, but can we talk about it?
+Yeah, but can we talk about Starbucks?

 Can we talk about that case in particular?

-But fortunately for me, you know, he and I are sharing a brain most of the time as far as our conservative values, and he's you know, he agrees with me.
+But fortunately for me, you know, he and I are sharing a brain most of the time as far as our conservative values.

-And we're looking at what's happening with the world, and you know, it scares you for your kids.
+And we're looking at what's happening with the world.

 And I'm trying to figure out what is Bragg looking at?